Medical questions & health advice by licensed doctors

-"Why do I have swollen glands?
+"Why do I have swollen glands?"

 I am a 22 yr old female.
 I have been having symptoms of sore glands in my neck and under my chin, headaches, exhaustion and night sweats( mostly on my neck).
 This has lasted for almost 3 months, My doctor mentioned it may be a virus.
 What could be causing this to last so long?

 However, whenever there is a combination of swollen glands, exhaustion, and night sweats, it is important to rule out other serious medical conditions.
 In particular, it is important to rule out a lymphoma, which is a type of blood cancer which can often present with these symptoms.
 Ruling out a lymphoma is something that can often be done with a series of basic blood tests.
 However, many times, it may be necessary to obtain a biopsy from one of the lymph nodes (swollen glands), depending on how large they are and for how long they have been present.
 Your primary care doctor can perform a full examination and help you decide what testing is necessary right now.
 If they decide a biopsy of a lymph node is necessary, they can also help you set that up.
 They may also decide to do some testing for some of the viruses that cause mono symptoms, as a positive test there would also help to confirm a diagnosis.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.